decretist/Dissertation/README.md

 ### Chapters

-Dates indicate most recent changes to markdown files, even minor ones.
-Most of the chapters have been substantially complete for many years: the principal component analysis section of what is now chapter 4 since the International Congress of Medieval Canon Law in 2016, chapter 1 and most of what is now chapter 2 since 2017, and chapter 0 since 2018.
+Dates indicate most recent (even minor) changes to markdown files.
+Most of the chapters have been substantially complete for many
+years: the principal component analysis section of chapter 4 since 2016, chapter 1 and most of chapter 2 since 2017, and chapter 0 since 2018.
 Chapter 4 was completed in 2020.

 - [Chapter 0: Introduction](Chapter0/chapter0.markdown) (25 July 2021) 20 pages [(PDF)](Chapter0/chapter0.pdf)\
 Reviewed by Stan Chodorow, 17 August 2018